isabella232/roxanarobinson.com/_posts/2016-10-08-the-meaning-of-elena-ferrante.md

 **(Whoever She May Be).&nbsp;**

 Italian writer Elena Ferrante is in the headlines after her true identity was revealed.
 But we’ll look at the bigger story: How she speaks so powerfully to women's journeys.
-Podcast with Elissa Schappell, and Ann Goldstein on WBUR's On Point&nbsp;
+Podcast with Elissa Schappell, and Ann Goldstein on WBUR's “On Point.”&nbsp;